 At age nineteen I met a young man from a far-away country and fell in love.
-We were married after two short months, and after another two years we left for his home in Australia.
+We were married after two short months and after another two years left for his home in Australia.
 The Lutheran church and its ways had been completely discarded.
 Ten years passed and life was good.
-At age thirty-one, I had two small children, my husband owned a successful communication business, and I was practicing as a naturopath and clinical hypnotherapist.
-And then something extraordinary happened.
-Two lovely ladies from New Tribes Mission came to see me as clients and, being curious, I asked them about their faith.
+At age thirty-one I had two small children, my husband had started a successful communication business, and I was practicing as a naturopath and clinical hypnotherapist.
+And then it happened: one day, two lovely ladies from New Tribes Mission came to see me as clients and, being curious, I asked them about their faith.
 I had turned to New Age concepts and joined the Rosicrucian Order, but I was always interested in the beliefs of others.

-The more I thought about it, the more I understood that I had a dilemma on my hands: if this God of the Bible was real, He would send me to Hell.
+The more I thought about it, the more I realised that I had a dilemma on my hands: if this God of the Bible was real, He would send me to Hell.
 So I wondered how I could know whether He really existed.
 Finally, I asked Him to show me, not knowing what to expect.
 I neither heard a voice nor did I have an ecstatic experience, but by the end of that evening I could no longer carry my burden.
 I fell on my knees and cried out to God, shedding tears of shame and tears of sorrow for causing Him so much pain.
 But there were also tears of joy because I realised that I had been forgiven, my debt was paid, and I was set free to live a new life in God.
 This is how I was born again and became His child on March 28, 1983.

 As the years passed, my husband’s business became too much for us and was sold through very unusual circumstances, which were clearly an answer to prayer.
 We home-schooled our children and moved to the country, where I continued my practice.
 The Lord took us through many painful experiences along the way, but despite these trials we can say with certainty that God is good!
-Our children have grown to be strong in Him, have married in the faith, and are now involved in their own Christian endeavours.
+Our children have grown to be strong in Him and are now involved in their own Christian endeavours.
 I can certainly testify to the fact that Jesus Christ does all things well!